 When I started in workers’ comp., I was 23 years old and I had only a vague idea of what it was.
 I was a recent college graduate with a degree in criminal justice and no idea what to do with it.
 All I knew is that I wanted to help people.
 After my first interview at a worker’s comp firm, I knew I had found what I was looking for.
-In working for a Claimant’s workers’ comp firm, I was fulfilling my desire to help people.
+In working for a Claimant’s workers’ comp firm alongside a workers comp lawyer PA, I was fulfilling my desire to help people.

 I have been lucky enough to continue fulfilling my desire to help people through a global pandemic.
 While many lost their jobs and their livelihood due to this pandemic, we have been able to continue to do our jobs remotely.
 This is not to say it did not come without challenges.
 At first working from home was a major adjustment.
 The loss of comradery with co-workers, not being able to leave the house and of course, working at home with small children were all challenges that I was presented with.
 I tried to stay positive throughout the ordeal and focus on the moments I was now having with my children that I never would have had.
 The lunch break walks, hearing them giggle and sing throughout the day.
 Getting the random hug and “I love you, mommy.”
 There were times it was extremely stressful, and I wasn’t sure I could cope.
 But with the support of co-workers, my family and extremely supportive and understanding employer, I feel I have finally come out on the other side.